shawngraham/hist3812-f22/content/syllabus/_index.md

 Our first meeting is on September 7; I will set the scene, and then:

-**please complete the 'tutorial level' before we meet on Monday September 12.**
+**Please complete the 'tutorial level' before we meet on Monday September 12.**

 Make sure you go through -and understand- the various sections below: